-Note: Google Street View app is no longer available for download and will be deprecated in March 2023.
-If you have the app installed, you can continue to use it.
-We will share further instructions once we find a good replacement.
+Note: Google Street View app has been deprecated in March 2023.
+If you have the app installed, you may be able to continue to use it.

 Taking 360 photos with Street View